MostafaSalama/technical-writing/ch0-just-enough-grammer/README.md

-# Basic grammer for the course
+# Basic grammar for the course